jlongbotham/StressChange/README.md

 Distance model used for determining which parents transmit to which speakers (see below for description of each)

+`-superspeakers`

+With the `grouped` distance model, 20% of speakers are "superspeakers" who have connections to the other group.

 `-numSpeakers [ integer between 10 and 1000 ]`

 The number of speakers